 As a result, many ordered CBD hemp oil online.
 This is even though they didn’t need a medical recommendation for it!
 Another alternative was to break the law.
 Desperate patients got their cannabis oil from a “legal” state and transported it back to Georgia.

 Fortunately, Georgia lawmakers saw sense.
-In April 2019, House Bill 324 permitted the in-state growth of marijuana and the sale of low-THC oil.
+In April 2019, House Bill 324 (Hope Act) permitted the in-state growth of marijuana and low-THC oil sales.
 They also further expanded the program to include more qualifying conditions.

 In theory, then, you don’t even need to register for the low-THC oil.
 However, there is evidence that products with a little more THC are useful.
 Research indicates that 5-10% THC is potentially a sweet spot.
 The ‘entourage effect’ suggests that you’ll fare better with numerous cannabinoids working together.

 Just remember, addition to the state’s Low-THC Oil Registry is not a ticket to get stoned.
-The 5% THC limit means you can’t possess or buy marijuana products that get you high.
-Until dispensaries start opening up in 2020 (at the earliest), you can’t buy any cannabis products at all!
+The 5% THC limit means you can’t possess or buy marijuana products that get you particularly high.
+Also, at the time of writing, legal sales still haven’t begun.

 How to Apply for Medical Marijuana in Georgia

 The theoretical process of applying for MMJ in Georgia is relatively simple.
-That is, if you can ignore the lack of dispensaries and the unwillingness of doctors to help you!
-By the end of 2019, there were 14,000 registered patients with nowhere to buy what they needed!
+That is if you can ignore the lack of dispensaries and the unwillingness of doctors to help you!

 Only the following groups are eligible: